 - Temperature regulation: The hot runner system is equipped with heaters and thermocouples that maintain the desired temperature in the runners and nozzles.
 The heaters keep the plastic in a molten state, while the thermocouples monitor and control the temperature accurately.

-Advantages and Disadvantages of Hot Runner System
+Advantages and Disadvantages of the Hot Runner System

 Advantages of Hot Runner Systems